Cardiovascular Sonography – Program Detail

 - When are applications due?

-March 30th is the deadline to have the application along with all necessary documentation.
+They are usually due around the end of March of the year you are applying for.
+The date changes each year so check the application packet for the current date.
 Applications that are not complete and/or lack transcripts or any other required documentation will not be considered for the upcoming fall semester.
-You must be certain that everything is complete and turned in by March 30th.
+You must be certain that everything is complete and turned in by the due date.

 - I have applied to the college.
 Is there a separate application process for the sonography programs?